srikanthmalla/Advanced_Lane_Line_Tracking/writeup_template.md

 I overcame this, by good warping.

 When Lighting is different the thresholding range needs to be different, but this might cause extra noise by increasing the thresholding range.
-For example, to overcome below image which has double line detected on left, to get single peak I adjusted window size while doing convolution
+For example, to overcome this problem shown in below image which has double line detected on left, to get single peak I adjusted window size while doing convolution and also adjusted the threshold range.
 ![alt text](output_images/problem2.png)